Training Module

 Excl.
 VAT.
 VAT may apply depending on customer location and status.

-This module is delivered live, with a strong focus on discussion, practical application, and direct interaction with the instructor.
+This module is delivered live online and combines conceptual framing, discussion, case work and direct interaction with the instructor.

 Custom delivery options